mwenge/iridisalpha/src/PATTERNS.md

 ### Using Line Pointers to Specify X and Y Positions on the Screen

-This is a technique Minter uses a lot, and its both simple and effective.
+This is a technique Minter uses a lot, and it's both simple and effective.
 The idea is to define an array with each member pointing to the first column of each line on the screen.
 The first member of the array points to the start of the first line, the second to the start of the second line, and so on.
 Now,